 We stopped first at the airport, to collect a couple of items that I’d forgotten, and also took the opportunity to photograph the DC3 that was parked up there awaiting an engine repair.
 From here, we set off down a winding dirt road across the center of the peninsula, emerging onto the western side just south of the town of Coromandel and our destination, the Driving Creek Railway.

 Through a slightly circuitous route of contacts, I had come to know the director of the railway, and he had kindly agreed to organise a combined train ride and zip line afternoon for us.
 We rode up to the half way point of the line on board “Possum”, together with a group who were headed up for zip-lining.
 After they disembarked, we continued with our guide Jesse up to the top of the railway.
 The line winds through the bush, over bridges and through tunnels, finally reaching the observation platform about 165m above the base.
-Here, with the observation platform to ourselves, I asked Elsa a very important question; and happily, she said yes!
+Here, Jesse subtly disappeared and with the observation platform to ourselves, I asked Elsa a very important question.
+Happily, she said yes!

 We returned to “Possum”, and Jesse drove us half way back down the mountain to the start of the zip lining course.
 Our other guide was waiting there for us, with the harnesses and helmets needed for taking part; once Jesse returned from delivering the train back to the base of the mountain, the four of us set off through the trees, down the first line.
 There were about 8 zip lines in total, interspersed with forest walk sections including interesting historical and nature information about this part of the Coromandel.

 After a wonderful time at driving creek, we took the long drive back across the peninsula to the Puka Park resort, and a celebratory dinner in the hotel restaurant.